modern-web-application-uw19/final-project/README.md

   * Font Awesome
   * Google fonts

-* A list of tasks that need to be completed for your project
+* A list of tasks that need to be completed for the project
   * Setup `create-react-app` scaffold
   * Call the Food2fork API and print results
   * Store API results in React component state